Getting Your Home Ready to Sell

 What's your specific experience in this area?

 Local market knowledge matters.
-An agent who regularly works in your neighbourhood understands buyer behaviour, pricing nuances, and comparable sales that an outsider won't.
+An agent who regularly works in your neighbourhood understands buyer behaviour, pricing nuances, and comparable sales that an outsider may not.

 What does your marketing plan look like?